-Nowhere else can you enjoy the ancient, serene space that is almost entirely preserved, with the moss-covered house lines and old roads.
+Many houses in the village are over 300 years old but well preserved.
+Here you can enjoy the ancient, serene space that is totally different in compared with bustling city centre.
+With the moss-covered house lines and old roads.

-Duong Lam has a long history of 9 villages belonging to Cam Gia Thinh district, Phuc Tho district and Son Tay town, in which 5 villages of Mong Phu, Dong Sang, Cam Thinh, Doai Giap and Cam Lam are adjacent.
-These villages have been united together in a unified way with the customs, practices, and beliefs that have not changed for thousands of years.
+In the past Duong Lam included 9 villages belonging to Cam Gia Thinh district, Phuc Tho district and Son Tay town.
+Among these 5 villages of Mong Phu, Dong Sang, Cam Thinh, Doai Giap and Cam Lam located next to each others.
+These villages are similar in customs, practices and beliefs that have not changed for thousand years.

 Duong Lam village’s gate

-Visitors can go to Duong Lam ancient village at any time of the year, but if you come here in the September, which is supposed to be rice-harvesting season, you will see more straw-covered village roads with gorgeously golden yellow colour that might catch your eyes immediately, allowing you to take pictures and enjoy the fragrant smell of the rice.
+Tourists can visit Duong Lam ancient village at any time of the year.
+But if you come here in the September, it maybe rice-harvesting season and you will see more straw-covered village roads with gorgeously golden yellow colour.
+This might catch your eyes immediately, allowing you to take pictures and enjoy the fragrant smell of the rice.

 – Mrs. Dien’s old house

-This traditional house is 200 years old, with 3 rooms in the style of the old Northern architecture, where you might still discover the altar is placed in the middle facing the door, the yard is the area to place the flowers or the old wine jars.
+This traditional house is 200 years old, with 3 rooms in the style of the old Northern architecture.
+The altar is placed in the middle facing the door. the yard is the area to place the flowers or the old wine jars.
 This is a very typical structure of Northern Vietnam houses.

 – Communal house in Mong Phu village

-The communal house was built 380 years ago, 1800 square metres wide, imbued with Vietnamese and the Muong architecture, simulating the architecture of stilt houses with wooden floors on the ground.
-Inside the communal house, there are many outstanding diaphragm hanging, all of which represent many unique architectural and cultural values, attracting tourists.
+The communal house was built 380 years ago, 1800 square metres wide.
+It simulates the architecture of stilt houses with wooden floors on the ground.
+Inside house there are many outstanding diaphragm hanging.
+All of which represent many unique architectural and cultural values.

 – Mr. Hung’s house